Fuzzy classification: Classification

 In contrast, classification is the process of grouping individuals having the same characteristics into a set.
 A classification corresponds to a membership function μ that indicates whether an individual is a member of a class, given its classification predicate Π.

-μ:PF × U ⟶ T

 The membership function maps from the set of propositional functions PF and the universe of discourse U into the set of truth values T. The membership μ of individual i in Class C is defined by the truth value τ of the classification predicate Π.

-μC(i):=τ(Π(i))

 In classical logic the truth values are certain.
 Therefore a classification is crisp, since the truth values are either exactly true or exactly false.